nghanyi/nghanyi/README.md

 ### I'm a Software Engineering student and a Web Developer from Singapore!

-- 👨🏻‍🎓  I am currently an undergraduate taking the BEng (Hons) in Information and Communications Technology, majoring in Software Engineering.
+- 👨🏻‍🎓 :I am currently an undergraduate taking the BEng (Hons) in Information and Communications Technology, majoring in Software Engineering.
-- ✅  I am a highly motivated learner with a strong passion for web development.
+- ✅ :I am a highly motivated learner with a strong passion for web development.
-- 👨🏻‍💻  I was a .NET Developer who is responsible for creating backend functionalities for web solutions.
+- 👨🏻‍💻 :I was a .NET Developer who is responsible for creating backend functionalities for web solutions.
-- 💻  I self-learnt the MERN stack and I hope to work towards becoming a full-stack developer in the future.
+- 💻 :I self-learnt the MERN stack and I hope to work towards becoming a full-stack developer in the future.

 ### Connect with me: